bookofproofs/bookofproofs.github.io/_sources/history/19th-century/milne-thomson.md

 9. Co-developed the Rayleigh-Ritz method (1927), which is a way to approximate solutions to problems in calculus.
 10. Transformed the field of numerical mathematics through improved methods for approximating equations.

-Born 1 May1891, Ealing, London, England.
+Born 1 May 1891, Ealing, London, England.
 Died 21 August 1974, Sevenoaks, Kent, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Milne-Thomson/)